asahicantu/az400/labs/Lab11.md

-# Lab 11 Configuring Pipelines as Code with YAML
+# Lab 11 - Configuring Pipelines as Code with YAML

-## Lab overview
+## Overview

 Many teams prefer to define their build and release pipelines using YAML.
 This allows them to access the same pipeline features as those using the visual designer but with a markup file that can be managed like any other source file.
 YAML build definitions can be added to a project by simply adding the corresponding files to the repository's root.
 Azure DevOps also provides default templates for popular project types and a YAML designer to simplify the process of defining build and release tasks.